The Apogee to Apogee Path Sampler: Numerical Experiments

 \section{Numerical Experiments}

 In this section we compare, AAPS with HMC, blurred HMC (see Section \ref{sec.intro}) and the no U-turn sampler over a variety of targets.
 For fairness we use the basic no U-turn sampler from \cite{HoGe2014}, without it needing to adaptatively tune $\epsilon$; instead tuning $\epsilon$ using a fine grid of values.
-For both varieties of HMC we use a grid of $\epsilon$ and $L$ values, and for AAPS we use a grid of $\epsilon$ and $K$ values.
+For both varieties of HMC we use a grid of $\epsilon$ and $L$ values, and for AAPS we use a grid of $\epsilon$ and $K$ values; in each case we choose the combination that leads to the optimal efficiency.
 To ensure that the various toy targets are close to representing the difficulties encountered with targets from complex statistical models, all algorithms use the identity mass matrix.

-Efficiency for each target component is measured in terms of effective samples per leapfrog step.
-All code ($\AAPS$, HMC and no U-turn sampler) was written in \texttt{C++}; the effective sample size was estimated using the \texttt{R} package \texttt{coda}, and the mean number of leapfrog steps per iteration (for AAPS and the no U-turn sampler) was output from each run as a diagnostic.
+All code ($\AAPS$/HMC/no U-turn sampler) was written in \texttt{C++}; the effective sample size was estimated using the \texttt{R} package \texttt{coda}, and the mean number of leapfrog steps per iteration (for AAPS and the no U-turn sampler) was output from each run as a diagnostic.